heikekonow/planning/talks/storage-requirements/storage-requirements.md

 ## Making things useful

-* Adding the full healpix hierarchy adds 30%, and makes the dataset useful.
+* Adding the full HEALPix hierarchy adds 30%, and makes the dataset useful.
 * Add daily means (+25% w.r.t the 6-hourly data)
 * Total size per dataset at 13 km: 6.6TB
 * Doubling the resolution multiplies the storage need by 4.